NobisIndustries/Letterbox/README.md

 # ✉️ Letterbox

 A personal tool for digitizing physical letters.
-Photograph a letter, and Letterbox cleans it up, extracts text and metadata, detects todos with deadlines, and stores everything as a searchable PDF.
+Photograph a letter, and Letterbox cleans it up, extracts text and metadata, detects todos with deadlines, stores everything as a searchable PDF, and lets you translate any letter on demand.

 Built for personal use on a home network.
 Not production software.